A Charitable Foundation in Serbia

 - Payment of state duties.

-You will also have to supply the Foundation core assets that shall be worth not less than 30,000.
+You will also have to supply the Foundation core assets that shall be worth not less than 30,000 euro.
 The core assets can come in the form of money, securities, or property.

 Transfer of additional funds to the Foundation as well as withdrawal of funds from the Foundation is taxed at 2.5%.

-The procedure of registering a Charity Foundation for private purposes in Serbia
+The procedure of registering a Charitable Foundation in Serbia

-- If you appreciate the opportunities that a CFPP in Serbia provides for, please write to us to firstname.lastname@example.org and inform us about your wish to establish such a Foundation.
+- If you appreciate the opportunities that a Foundation in Serbia provides for, please write to us to email@example.com and inform us about your wish to establish such a Foundation.

-- We will have to clarify with you the goals of your prospective CFPP and the statuses of the founders and the directors in order to ensure that establishment of a CFPP in Serbia is possible in your case.
+- We will have to clarify with you the goals of your prospective Foundation and the statuses of the founders and the directors in order to ensure that establishment of a Foundation in Serbia is possible in your case.

-- If it is, you will have to cover the costs of our services that start at 9,250 EUR by transferring the money to our account.
+- If it is, you will need to cover the costs of our services by transferring the money to our account.
 You can use any payment method that you prefer.

-- Then you will have to supply the complete package of documents to us.
+- Then you supply the complete package of documents to us.

 - When the Foundation is registered, transfer at least 30,000 euros to it.

-If you wish, we can set up a bank account in Serbia for your Charity Foundation.
+If you wish, we can set up a bank account in Serbia for your Charitable Foundation.

 In case you need any additional consultations, please contact us via e-mail firstname.lastname@example.org and we will happily answer all your questions.